aagedal/DaVinci-Resolve-Video-Downloader/README.md

 ## Installation

-Copy the .py-file into the folder into DaVinci Resolves script-folder so that Resolve can find it.
+### 1 – Copy the .py-file into the folder into DaVinci Resolves script-folder
+so that Resolve can find it.
 You may need to restart Resolve for it to show up.

 #### Blackmagic Design-installer version:
-~/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Deliver/
+`~/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Deliver/`

-#### Mac App Store version: NOTE
+#### Mac App Store version:
-~/Library/Containers/com.blackmagic-design.DaVinciResolveAppStore/Data/Library/Application\ Support/Fusion/Scripts/Deliver/
+NOTE – this version seems to have problems because of macOS Sandboxing.
+The script may not work.
+`~/Library/Containers/com.blackmagic-design.DaVinciResolveAppStore/Data/Library/Application\ Support/Fusion/Scripts/Deliver/`
+Note that this directory may not be directly accessible from Finder in normal ways.
+Another way to access it, is to right click DaVinci Resolve Studio.app in the Applications directory, click Show Package Contents, then

-#### Install Homebrew:
+### 2 – Install Homebrew:
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-#### Install ffmpeg and yt-dlp with homebrew:
+### 3 – Install ffmpeg and yt-dlp with homebrew:
 `brew install ffmpeg && brew install yt-dlp`

+### 4 – Install python
+Important!
+Do not install this via Homebrew.
+It creates problems for DaVinci Resolve linking to pip-packages.

 ## Usage